 In 2014, I joined a guild of GW2 friends and acquaintances as they were preparing to jump ship into ArcheAge.
 We hit the ground running, a small guild allying with several other mega-guilds for control of the server, against other huge multi-game guilds and streaming guilds on both our realm and the opposing realm.
 The game left many lasting memories on me, and was simultaneously one of the best and worst games I’ve ever played.
 It was chock-full of drama, harassment, cheating, whales, unbalanced game mechanics, and ugly, ugly politics, and I have never seen so many guilds, large and small, publicly implode and crumble as I did in this game.
 Real life betrayals, love triangles, jealousy, hate, sabotage, backstabbing, racism, the community was ridiculous.
 And yet, amidst the chaos, there was astonishing rays of light, too.
 Unexpectedly kind gestures from strangers, house-visiting truces with the opposite faction, rescues against incredible odds, heists, ship chases, tree farms, incredibly rare items that you could find, moments of glory in the justice system, and small victories everywhere.
 The game eventually became very unbalanced, but there was a time period early on in the game where everybody was pretty much even, and the interlocked game mechanics really came together in a way that I hadn’t felt since Medievia.

 Though we had been good friends already, a number of acrimonious events in succession led to me and my fourth Best Friend to really come together.
 Like ArcheAge itself, the relationship was tumultuous and emotional, forged in steel and ultimately rewarding.
-She taught me about pride and humility, love and loyalty.
+One year my junior, she taught me a lot of interesting things about pride, love, and loyalty.
 She’s also the only one of them I’ve met in real life (thus far).

 As the guild was imploding, we left to Final Fantasy XIV, before eventually going our separate ways.
 That game was surprisingly well polished to me, very immersive, and I enjoyed all the world events, which reminded me of Warhammer, as well as the storyline, collaboration events, raids, the complexity of the crafting, and the sheer number of mechanics the game contained.
 The housing was visually the most stunning of all the MMOs I had ever played, deposing Wildstar as my favourite at the time.
 I also really enjoyed the dungeon and raid mechanics, as I felt like it had been a while since I had played full-length, well-crafted dungeons in an MMO with the holy trinity of classes, pretty much all the way back to Lord of the Rings Online.

 I roamed through several servers and guilds through my time in Final Fantasy XIV, as at this point my life felt aimless and dark.
 It was around this time that I met my fifth Best Friend.
 She was a light in the darkness on my travels, and we bonded as we levelled our latest characters.
-She listened to me, encouraged me, filled me with positivity, and taught me to love myself.
+Three years my senoir, she listened to me, encouraged me, filled me with positivity, and taught me to love myself.
 We then branched out and away from MMOs, to trying out Steam games in general.